skoji/noramark/README.md

 ArtiMark is a simple text markup language.
 It is designed to create XHTML files for EPUB books.
 It is optimized for Japanese text for the present.

-**CAUTION This is very early alpha version, so it's not stable at all.**
+**CAUTION This is very early alpha version, so it's not stable at all, even the markup syntax** In the next release,  the library name will change from ArtiMark to NoraMark.
+In NoraMark, the syntax will be more stable.

 ## Installation